davitchanturia/quizy/README.md

 ## API Reference

+to set up quizy you need to set up api first.
-[here](https://github.com/davitchanturia/quizy-api) you can check api repository for quizy.
+[here](https://github.com/davitchanturia/quizy-api) you can check api repository.
 Backend is written in Laravel.